-Develop your own imagination and writing craft, and explore major texts and movements in English literature as well as reading and working with contemporary writers.
 This dynamic English and Creative Writing degree combines intensive study of creative and professional writing with a range of complementary modules that explore English literature, English language, and TESOL (Teaching English to Speakers of Other Languages).
-You can choose to study the whole range or focus your degree on Creative Writing and just one or two other areas.

-Alongside developing your skills in writing fiction, poetry, scriptwriting and non-fiction, you’ll gain specialist skills in analysis, close reading and writing.
+Alongside developing your skills in writing fiction, poetry, scriptwriting and non-fiction, you’ll gain specialist skills in analysis and close reading.
 The development of these skills means you’ll be ready for the workplace when you graduate.
-There are also many opportunities to showcase your written work at the University.
+There are also many opportunities to showcase your written work.

 The English and Creative Writing team also has long established links with Literature Wales, the national literature and promotion agency for writers in Wales.
 With their help we have been proud to welcome several major visiting writers, including Simon Armitage, Benjamin Zephaniah, Gillian Clarke, Les Murray, Dannie Abse, Andrew Motion, Wendy Cope, and the first National Poet of Wales, Gwyneth Lewis.